country-level-scc/cscc-paper-2018/README.md

 The main script is `generate_cscc.R`

-An example is provided in `country-level-social-cost-of-carbon.Rmd`
+An example is provided by `country-level-social-cost-of-carbon.Rmd`

+## Changelog

+v1 (26-16-2018)
+* Version published with the paper

+v2 (18-01-2019)
+* Update Rich/Poor threshold: 2268.528$ for BHM, 2449.36$ for djo_richpoor.
+* Use 5-lag DJO specification for DJO alternative specification.